JustCircleProd/Quiz-about-the-most-famous-k-pop-group/README.md

-# A quiz about the most famous k-pop group❓
+# Quiz about the most famous k-pop group❓
 **A desktop quiz app dedicated to the members of the k-pop group BTS.**
 *Contains questions such as - Guess by photo (photo and 7 answer choices).*